DarrenMowat/fedit/README.md

 ## Complete (FOUL Editor)

+* Fixed handleKey bug which loops forever and uses 100% cpu
 * Evaluate the main function of the file on exit
 * Save the file on exit